alinnegrut/AWS_Lab/README.md

 - **Windows Server 2019 / 2022** – as the operating system
 - **RDP (Remote Desktop Protocol)** – for remote access
 - **AWS Identity and Access Management (IAM)** – for access control
-- **Amazon VPC** – for networking

 ---

 ## 💻 Environments Used

 - AWS Management Console
-- Local Windows/macOS/Linux machine (with RDP client installed)
+- Local Windows machine (with RDP client installed)
-- *(Optional)* Visual documentation or screenshots using Snipping Tool / Flameshot

 ---